End of Soviet-era housing waiting lists: Parliament passes new housing policy law

 - amendments to the Tax Code,

-- a series of subordinate acts.
+- a series of subordinate regulations.